syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ![wpf hubtile grouping](Getting-Started_images/wpf-hubtile-grouping.gif)

-## Freezing/Unfreezing
+## Freezing/UnFreezing

+Freezing helps to stop the animating the contents of the tile while UnFreezing helps to continue animating the content of the tile.
 By the following two ways you can set freezing/unfreezing to the HubTile:
  1. [Freezing/UnFreezing via Property](#freezing/unfreezing-via-property)
  2. [Freezing/UnFreezing via HubTileService Class](#Freezing/UnFreezing-via-hubtileservice-class)